|Route:||Rio De Janeiro to Rio De Janeiro|

 Sitting in sector 13 is not for everyone and for those of you who want a closer view of the parade we offer you the chance to upgrade to sector 11.
 This sector neighbours sector 13 but is much closer to the action.
 The seating however is identical, being on concrete bleachers and can be equally busy but not quite so boisterous.

 Today is a free morning to relax after a late night in the Sambadrome.
-In the afternoon you may wish to join us to a guided tour of a favela and a community project that we support.
-In the evening you have the chance to return for some more of the lavish spectacle in the Sambadrome - either as a spectator in sector 7 or why not don a fabulous costume and join in the parade!
+In the afternoon you there is the option to go on a guided visit to the Pão de Açúcar (Sugarloaf Mountain).
+In the evening you have the chance to return for some more of the lavish spectacle in the Sambadrome - either as a spectator in sector 5 or why not don a fabulous costume and join in the parade!

-Watching the parade is one thing but actually taking part in the parade, is a real thrill and an unparalleled experience.
-Yes, it will be hot and sweaty and your feet will ache after an hour or more parading but it will make a talking point for years to come.
-Not many people can say they have actually taken part in a Sambadrome Parade.
-You will be a part of one of the ground wings or alas, parading behind the massive floats that make up the parade.
-Each school has between 65 and 80 minutes to parade and each ala/wing passes through the Sambadrome in about 30-40 minutes, it is exhausting but unforgettable!
-The alas provide a massive display of colour and movement, each school has about 25 alas – each one tells a part of the overall story/ theme of the Samba School.
-The alas get judged for their stamina throughout their parade, the singing of the whole parade, being able to Samba is not necessary – there is a kind of jumping, bouncing way that people parade to overall create the whole feeling of strength and happiness.
-You will be 1 of the approx 4,000 paraders in a school, each and every person must put their utmost energy into their performance for the School.
-This is the most important event of the year for Cariocas (the people from Rio) and you will be playing a part on the biggest stage in the world!
-It is an amazing once in a lifetime experience you will never forget.
+Watching the parade is one thing but actually taking part in the parade is a real thrill and an unparalleled experience.
+You will be a part of one of the ground wings or alas, parading between the massive floats that make up the parade.
+Each school has between 65 and 80 minutes to parade and each ala/wing passes through the Sambadrome in about 30-40 minutes - it is exhausting but unforgettable!
+The alas provide a massive display of colour and movement - each school has about 25 alas and each one tells a part of the overall story/ theme of the Samba school.
+The alas get judged for their stamina throughout their parade and the singing.
+Being able to samba is not necessary – there is a kind of jumping, bouncing way that people parade to overall create the whole feeling of strength and happiness.
+You will be one of the approx 4,000 paraders in a school and each and every person must put their utmost energy into their performance for the school.
+This is the most important event of the year for Cariocas (the people from

 Please note that Brazilian shoe size and clothing sizes are needed at the time of booking - click here to view a conversion table and guide for sizing.
 For shoe sizes it is advisable to order one size larger than usual as the shoes are often very tight.